MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

   - `[B2BDirectConnectOutbound <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>]`: crossTenantAccessPolicyB2BSetting
   - `[IdentitySynchronization <IMicrosoftGraphCrossTenantIdentitySyncPolicyPartner>]`: crossTenantIdentitySyncPolicyPartner
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: Display name for the cross-tenant user synchronization policy.
-Use the name of the partner Azure AD (Azure Active Directory) tenant to easily identify the policy.
+Use the name of the partner Microsoft Entra tenant to easily identify the policy.
 Optional.
-    - `[TenantId <String>]`: Tenant identifier for the partner Azure AD organization.
+    - `[TenantId <String>]`: Tenant identifier for the partner Microsoft Entra organization.
 Read-only.
     - `[UserSyncInbound <IMicrosoftGraphCrossTenantUserSyncInbound>]`: crossTenantUserSyncInbound
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsSyncAllowed <Boolean?>]`: Defines whether user objects should be synchronized from the partner tenant. false causes any current user synchronization from the source tenant to the target tenant to stop.
 This property has no impact on existing users who have already been synchronized.
   - `[InboundTrust <IMicrosoftGraphCrossTenantAccessPolicyInboundTrust>]`: crossTenantAccessPolicyInboundTrust
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[IsCompliantDeviceAccepted <Boolean?>]`: Specifies whether compliant devices from external Azure AD organizations are trusted.
+    - `[IsCompliantDeviceAccepted <Boolean?>]`: Specifies whether compliant devices from external Microsoft Entra organizations are trusted.
-    - `[IsHybridAzureAdJoinedDeviceAccepted <Boolean?>]`: Specifies whether hybrid Azure AD joined devices from external Azure AD organizations are trusted.
+    - `[IsHybridAzureAdJoinedDeviceAccepted <Boolean?>]`: Specifies whether Microsoft Entra hybrid joined devices from external Microsoft Entra organizations are trusted.
-    - `[IsMfaAccepted <Boolean?>]`: Specifies whether MFA from external Azure AD organizations is trusted.
+    - `[IsMfaAccepted <Boolean?>]`: Specifies whether MFA from external Microsoft Entra organizations is trusted.
-  - `[IsInMultiTenantOrganization <Boolean?>]`: Identifies whether a tenant is a member of a multi-tenant organization.
+  - `[IsInMultiTenantOrganization <Boolean?>]`: Identifies whether a tenant is a member of a multitenant organization.
   - `[IsServiceProvider <Boolean?>]`: Identifies whether the partner-specific configuration is a Cloud Service Provider for your organization.
-  - `[TenantId <String>]`: The tenant identifier for the partner Azure AD organization.
+  - `[TenantId <String>]`: The tenant identifier for the partner Microsoft Entra organization.
 Read-only.
 Key.
   - `[TenantRestrictions <IMicrosoftGraphCrossTenantAccessPolicyTenantRestrictions>]`: crossTenantAccessPolicyTenantRestrictions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Applications <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration